ericPantarotto/react_ultimateCourse/_notes/notes.md

 After creating the `reducer` function, we now install `Redux`, `npm i redux`

 **<span style='color: #495fcb'> Note:** `createStore` has now been deprecated (import is striked through), and the new modern way of writing Redux is `Redux Toolkit`.

+### Working With Action Creators

+**Action creators are nothing more than simply functions, that return actions**.
+So they are really not a Redux thing, and Redux would work perfectly fine without them, but they are a useful convention that Redux developers use.

+One of the reason/advantage to use action creators is that it's a lot more reusable than always writing the object here by hand.
 <!---
 [comment]: it works with text, you can rename it how you want